Greedy inference with structure-exploiting lazy maps: Numerical examples

+We first apply the algorithm on the standard problem of approximating the rotated banana distribution $Q_\sharp\pi_{X_1,X_2}$ defined by $X_1\sim\mathcal{N}(0.5,0.8)$ and $X_2\vert X_1 \sim\mathcal{N}(X_1^2,0.2)$, and where $Q$ is a random rotation.
+We restrict ourselves to using a composition of rank-1 lazy maps.
+We consider degree 3 polynomial maps as the underlying transport class.
+We use Gauss quadrature rules of order 10 for the discretization of the KL divergence and the approximation of $H^{\text{B}}_\ell$ ($m=121$ in Algorithm \ref{alg:compute-H-rho} and \ref{alg:compute-map}).
 Figure \ref{fig:ex:banana:target} shows the target distribution $\pi\coloneqq\pi_{X_1,X_2}$.
-Figure \ref{fig:ex:banana:convergence} shows the convergence rate of the algorithm both in terms of residual power $\frac{1}{2}\trace(H)$ and in terms of variance diagnostic.
-After two iterations the algorithm has explored all the direction of $\mathbb{R}^2$, leading to a fast improvement.
-The convergence stagnates once the trade-off between the complexity of $\mathcal{T}_{\bf a}$ and and the accuracy of the quadrature has been saturated.
-Figures \ref{fig:ex:banana:pullback-1}--\subref{fig:ex:banana:pullback-8} show the progressive Gaussianization of the ``residual'' distributions $\frak{T}_\ell^\sharp\pi$ for different iterations $\ell$.
-To further confirm the quality of the approximation we generate an MCMC chain of length $10^4$, using \texttt{MH-ind}.
-The reported acceptance rate is $80.2\%$ with the worst effective sample size being $21.3\%$ of the total chain.
+Figure \ref{fig:ex:banana:convergence} shows the convergence of the algorithm both in terms of the trace diagnostic $\frac{1}{2}\trace(H^{\text{B}}_\ell)$ and in terms of the variance diagnostic.
+After two iterations the algorithm has explored all directions of $\mathbb{R}^2$, leading to a fast improvement.
+The convergence stagnates once the trade-off between the complexity of the underlying transport class and the accuracy of the quadrature has been saturated.
+Figures \ref{fig:ex:banana:pullback-1}--\subref{fig:ex:banana:pullback-8} show the progressive Gaussianization of the residual distributions $\frak{T}_\ell^\sharp\pi$ for different iterations $\ell$.